| Home | A New Approach | Specific Up C Techniques | Laney Instrument

 from the height factor?
 This is exactly what the Orthospinology doctors

 did with the hand- held instrument with great success.
+However, this modification did not completely

 solve the problem.
 The doctor is trying to move the axis spinous and lower